-For nearly a century, RMU has been launching successful professionals by preparing them to meet the changing needs of our region and our world—by teaching them to think differently, to look forward, and to always be a step ahead.
+For over a century, RMU has been launching successful professionals by preparing them to meet the changing needs of our region and our world—by teaching them to think differently, to look forward, and to always be a step ahead.
 Today, our mission remains the same, and that’s why we’re challenging ourselves once again to reimagine what’s possible.

 GET READY for RMU Next, the hub for innovation at RMU.